 The values of acquired above-market and below-market leases are recorded based on the present values (using discount rates which reflect the risks associated with the leases acquired) of the differences between the contractual amounts to be received and management's estimate of market lease rates, measured over the terms of the respective leases that management deemed appropriate at the time of the acquisitions.
 Such valuations include a consideration of the non-cancellable terms of the respective leases as well as any applicable renewal period(s).
 The fair values associated with below-market rental renewal options are determined based on the Company's experience and the relevant facts and circumstances that existed at the time of the acquisitions.
 The values of above-market leases are amortized to rental income over the terms of the respective non-cancelable lease periods.
-The portion of the values of below-market leases associated with the original non-cancelable lease terms are amortized to rental income over the terms of the respective non-cancelable lease periods.
-The portion of the values of the leases associated with below-market renewal options that are likely of exercise are amortized to rental income over the respective renewal periods.
+The portion of the values of below-market leases associated with below-market renewal options that are likely of exercise are amortized to rental income over the terms of the respective non-cancelable lease periods.
+The portion of the values of the values of the leases associated with below-market renewal options that are likely of exercise are amortized to rental income over the terms of the respective non-cancelable lease terms of the respective renewal periods.
 The value of other intangible assets (including leasing commissions, tenant improvements, etc.) is amortized to expense over the applicable terms of the respective leases.
 If a lease were to be terminated prior to its stated expiration or not renewed, all unamortized amounts relating to that lease would be recognized in operations at that time.